 Please note that Saturday, Sunday and Public holidays are not considered business days and therefore are not counted as part of any production time (Process duration).

 If you need same day or next day guaranteed service, please just email us at email@example.com or call our any of our sales team.

 Monday - Friday : 9.00am - 6.00pm

 Sunday & Public holiday : Closed

 Outside our working hours you may always fill in our contact form or leave us a message in Telegram and we will come back to you the next business day.

-We accept Offline orders (Walk-in, Telegram, Facebook or Instagram) and Online orders (Website).
+We accept Offline orders (Walk-in, Whatsapp, Facebook or Instagram) and Online orders (Website).

 Online orders are more quicker as clients will choose their specification, upload your artwork or design using our online design tool and finally make payment.

 Offline orders, our team would manually identify on your printing needs, issue invoice, wait for your payment, verify the payment, and only able to start checking your artwork.
 This process would definately need time and due to our high traffic in chat, process might be slow.

 However if you have any enquiries or issues with placing an order give us a call and we will make sure that a member of our team will walk you through the whole process.